pocke/ElinActionHookMod/README.md

 * If the same event is used in multiple rows, actions are executed in order from the top.
 * If there is an error in the CSV file, an error will be displayed in a popup in the game and in `Player.log`.
+* If you register a spell on the toolbelt, you can cast it when that item is selected.